WVURAIL/dspira/_posts/2023-06-27-gr_radio_astro_Installation_Ubuntu20.md

 ---
 layout: post
 date: 2023-06-27
-title: Installing gr-radio_astro on Ubuntu 20.04
+title: Historical GNU Radio 3.8 Setup on Ubuntu 20.04
-summary:  Details for installing gr-radio_astro on Ubuntu 20.04
+summary: Recover the older combined package for an existing GNU Radio 3.8 environment.
 tags: ['School-Teachers', 'Students', 'Hobbyists' ]
 categories: ['Software Setup']
 order: 8
-meta_description: "Install gr-radio_astro on Ubuntu 20.04 for GNU Radio 3.8.
-Follow the setup and update steps for the DSPIRA radio astronomy software."
+meta_description: "Recover a historical DSPIRA setup on Ubuntu 20.04 with GNU Radio 3.8.
+Use the preserved gr38 release for an existing telescope environment."
 optional: true
 equipment: "An Ubuntu 20.04 computer with GNU Radio 3.8 and the listed build dependencies."
 preparation: "Use this optional historical route only for the matching environment.
-Otherwise, follow the current shared-library installation guide."
+Otherwise, follow the current DSPIRA installation guide."
 ---

-This historical guide uses the `gr38` release line.
-Its application paths refer to that preserved version.
+This historical guide uses the frozen `gr38` tag.
+It preserves the older combined package and its application paths.
 For current software, use the [DSPIRA software guide]({{ '/software/' | relative_url }}).